go-bayes/boilerplate/cran-comments.md

 ## Resubmission

 This is a resubmission of the boilerplate package (version 1.2.0).
-Since the initial submission, we have:
+In response to the CRAN team feedback, we have:

 * Fixed all test failures on Windows by adding the `create_dirs=TRUE` parameter to file operations
 * Removed non-standard file (`submit_to_cran.R`) from the top level directory